EVInstallHub

 What EV charger brands are most popular in California?

-In California, the most commonly installed and highly rated EV chargers include Tesla Wall Connector, ChargePoint, JuiceBox.
+In California, the most commonly installed and highly rated EV chargers include Tesla Wall Connector, ChargePoint, Emporia.
 Many of these are selected for their reliability and compatibility with local utility rebate programs.

 Are there state rebates for home EV charger installation in California?